Shazam (DC Comics): DC Comics revival: Shazam! (1972–1978)

 When superhero comics became popular again in the mid-1960s in what is now called the "Silver Age of Comic Books", Fawcett was unable to revive Captain Marvel, having agreed to never publish the character again as part of their 1953 settlement.
-Looking for new properties to introduce to the DC Comics line, DC publisher Carmine Infantino decided to bring the Captain Marvel property back into print.
+Looking for new properties to introduce to the DC Comics line, at the urging of Jack Kirby who recently defected from Marvel Comics, DC publisher Carmine Infantino decided to bring the Captain Marvel property back into print.
 On June 16, 1972, DC entered into an agreement with Fawcett to license the Captain Marvel and Marvel Family characters.
-Because Marvel Comics had by this time established Captain Marvel as a comic book trademark for their own character, created and first published in 1967, DC published their book under the name Shazam!
+Because Marvel Comics had by this time established Captain Marvel as a comic book trademark for their own character, created and first published in 1967, DC published their book under the name Shazam!.
 Infantino attempted to give the Shazam! book the subtitle The Original Captain Marvel, but a cease and desist letter from Marvel Comics forced them to change the subtitle to The World's Mightiest Mortal, starting with Shazam! #15 (December 1974).
 As all subsequent toys and other merchandise featuring the character have also been required to use the "Shazam!" label with little to no mention of the name "Captain Marvel", the title became so linked to Captain Marvel that many people took to identifying the character as "Shazam" instead of "Captain Marvel".

 The Shazam! comic series began with Shazam! #1 (Feb.
 1973).
 It contained both new stories and reprints from the 1940s and 1950s.
 Dennis O'Neil was the primary writer of the book.
 His role was later taken over by writers Elliot S. Maggin and E. Nelson Bridwell.
 C. C. Beck drew stories for the first 10 issues of the book before quitting because of creative differences.
 Bob Oksner and Fawcett alumnus Kurt Schaffenberger were among the later artists of the title.
 As per DC's agreement with Fawcett, DC paid Fawcett—and after 1977, its successor CBS Publications—a licensing fee per issue, per page for each of the Fawcett characters who appeared, either in Shazam! or crossovers in other comic series.

 With DC's Multiverse concept in effect during this time, the revived Marvel Family and related characters lived within the DC Universe on the parallel world of "Earth-S".
 The Fawcett material was still considered canon, with the Marvel Family's 20-year layoff explained in the comic as time spent in suspended animation due to Doctor Sivana.
 While the series began with a great deal of fanfare, the book had a lackluster reception.
 The creators themselves had misgivings.
 Beck said, "As an illustrator, I could, in the old days, make a good story better by bringing it to life with drawings.
 But I couldn't bring the new [Captain Marvel] stories to life no matter how hard I tried".